yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 ## 3rd Level -- Better.
 Stronger.
 Faster.

+Congratulation reaching this far!
-Congratulation!
-If you managed to go until here, we can start the interresting stuff.
+We can start the interesting stuff.
 At level 3, we'll only talk about command which are compatible with the old vi.

 ### Better